mindsphere/python-code-snippets/TimeSeriesData/README.md

 > PLEASE NOTE: by default, the `timeSeriesData()` function is accessing the *global variable* `techUserToken`.
 If don't want to use global variables, you need to pass the `techUserToken` as a third input for the `timeSeriesData()` function.

+> The `timeSeriesData()` function is using the helper function *`ToDateObject`*.
+This usage is optional, but converting the dataframe timestamps from `str` to `datetime.datetime` is needed for many further steps like plotting, calculation and analysis...

 Example Output:

 ![example time series data output](doc/timeSeriesData.png)